 - half lemon juice of

-- Cook for 1 minutes until the garlic starts changing color.
-Then add the chopped onion.Cook the onion for around 3 minutes until soft and translucent.
+- Add the chopped onions and cook for 3 minutes until soft and translucent.

 - Start adding the chopped spinach slowly.
 Stir after each addition until the leaves wilt.
 Cook for 3 to 4 minutes after adding all the spinach.

-- To make this recipe gluten-free, skip the hing (asafoetida) or use a gluten-free asafoetida.
+- To make this recipe gluten-free, skip the hing (asafetida) or use a gluten-free asafetida.